In re Debs: Judgment

 Justice David Josiah Brewer held, for a unanimous court, in favor of the U.S. government.
 Joined by Chief Justice Melville Fuller and Justices Stephen Johnson Field, John Marshall Harlan, Horace Gray, Henry Billings Brown, George Shiras Jr., Howell Edmunds Jackson, and Edward Douglass White, the court ruled that the government had a right to regulate interstate commerce and ensure the operations of the Post Office Department, along with a responsibility to "ensure the general welfare of the public."
 The decision slowed the momentum of labor unions.
 Debs would go on to lose another Supreme Court case in Debs v.
 United States.

 Significance

 In Loewe v.
 Lawlor, the Supreme Court stated that unions were potentially liable for antitrust violations.
 In response, Congress passed the Clayton Antitrust Act of 1914 to take unions out of antitrust law.
-In addition, the ability to issue labor injunctions was greatly reduced with the passage of the Norris–La Guardia Act of 1932, which was upheld by the Supreme Court in Lauf v.
+In addition, the ability to issue labor injunctions was greatly reduced with the passage of the Norris–La Guardia Act of 1932, which stripped the jurisdiction of federal courts over labor disputes, and was later upheld by the Supreme Court in Lauf v.
 E. G. Shinner & Co., 303 U.S. 323 (1938).